 To see why, suppose that the government were to use T_L to implement the first-best level of inequality.
-Because the choice of redistribution policy pins down the level of steady state capital, it may be the case that the marginal product of this level of capital, $F_K(\bar{K})$ is higher than the depreciation rate.13 In this case, reducing T_L would boost the capital stock and increase average consumption.
+Because the choice of redistribution policy pins down the level of steady state capital, it may be the case that that this level of capital, \bar{K} is lower than the first-best level of capital.
+In this case, reducing T_L would boost the capital stock, and thereby both increase average consumption and disproportionately benefit the income of low-productivity households by increasing wages.
 At the same time, the resulting small increase in inequality would have no direct impact on welfare, as the economy is currently optimizing with respect to the inequality level.
 Therefore, implementing the first-best level of inequality is not optimal, and the planner should reduce T_L until the costs of greater inequality equal the benefit of additional capital.